protaspegar/soother-app/README.md

 # Soother App

-This is simple react-native app designed to sooth your baby to sleep.
+This is a simple react-native app designed to sooth your baby to sleep.

 ## Features